RTeov/Predicting_Fraudulent_Transactions_With_Machine_Learning/README.md

 - Optimal threshold tuning for F1-score maximization
 - All models saved and ready for deployment

----

-## Production/Batch Inference & AWS Integration

-## Cloud Deployment

-**Note:** The cloud deployment for this project is set up in advance for Amazon SageMaker.
-All deployment scripts, configurations, and model export formats are designed to be compatible with SageMaker's managed machine learning environment.
-If you wish to deploy to a different cloud provider, additional modifications may be required.

----

 ## How to Run the Project

 This section provides a clear, step-by-step guide for running the project both locally and on AWS SageMaker.

+**Note:** Cloud deployment is configured for Amazon SageMaker.
+For other cloud providers, additional modifications will be required.

 ---